Ready! PR! Fight!

 By Daniel Samson · 2023-09-07

-Code reviews do not need to be antagonistic.
+The code reviews on pull requests (PRs) do not need to be antagonistic.
 In fact they should be a supportive process, to help an engineer raise the quality of their code, so that it may continue through the Software Development Life Cycle (SDLC).
+To quote google "The primary purpose of code review is to make sure that the overall code health of the code base is improving over time.
+All of the tools and processes of code review are designed to this end."

 • Always clone/pull down their changes and read them in your correctly configured IDE.

-• Look the ticket/issue description and acceptance criteria.
+• Look at the ticket/issue description and acceptance criteria.

 • Confirm that their changes meets the acceptance criteria.